DanielRDias/terraform-aws-dedicated-host/examples/macOS/README.md

-# Basic Dedicated Host example
+# Mac OS Catalina Dedicated Host example

 Configuration in this directory creates a dedicated host with a mac1.metal instance.